OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!NOTE]
 > Don't confuse XML data binding in Word with the ability to bind to a control via your add-in.
 These are completely separate features.
 However, you can include named content controls in the content you insert via your add-in using OOXML coercion and then use code in the add-in to bind to those controls.

-Also be aware that both XML data binding and Office.js can interact with custom XML parts in your app, so it is possible to integrate these powerful tools.
+Also be aware that both XML data binding and Office.js can interact with custom XML parts in your app, so it's possible to integrate these powerful tools.
 To learn about working with custom XML parts in the Office JavaScript API, see the [Additional resources](#see-also) section of this topic.

 Working with bindings in your Word add-in is covered in the next section of the topic.
 First, take a look at an example of the Office Open XML required for inserting a rich text content control that you can bind to using your add-in.